pythonfoo/tinyTools/hostrename.md

 # hostrename #

 Tool to change the Hostname in Ubuntu 11.10.
-First parameter is teh new name.
+First parameter is the new name.